KeyanSong/431-2018/interest.md

 431 is the first part of a two-semester sequence (PQHS 431-432).

 - Thank you for your interest.
 - We have begun to permit students interested in taking 431 into the course.
-We will review these requests approximately weekly until mid-August.
+We will review these requests daily until the course begins on 2018-08-28.
     - All CWRU students who have taken any prior coursework in statistics or epidemiology are welcome in 431.
     - If you have no prior exposure to statistics at all, not even in high school, that may be an issue, but you are welcome to just let Dr Love know via email (details below) about your background and why you're interested in taking the course.
 - 431 involves statistical programming using the free, open-source [statistical software R](https://cran.case.edu/), as well as the free desktop version of [R Studio](https://www.rstudio.com/products/rstudio/download/#download).
 We write R code [using R Markdown](https://rmarkdown.rstudio.com/index.html) in the class.